Whale meat: Regions

 In places such as Norway, Iceland, and Alaska, whale meat may be served without seasoning.
 However, it can also be cured or marinated, or made into jerky.

 Norway

 In Norway, whale meat was a cheap and common food until the 1980s.
 It could be used in many ways but was often cooked in a pot with lid in a little water so that broth was created and then served with potatoes and vegetables, often with flatbrød at the side.

 Greenland

-The consumption of whale meat by the Inuit in Greenland is part of their culture.
+The consumption of whale meat by Greenlandic Inuit is part of their culture.
 However, in 2010, tourists also have begun to consume the meat.
-A Whale and Dolphin Conservation Society (WDCS) investigation has documented the practice of commercial wholesalers commissioning subsistence whalers to supply the demand by supermarkets.
+A Whale and Dolphin Conservation (WDC) investigation has documented the practice of commercial wholesalers commissioning subsistence whalers to supply the demand by supermarkets.
 Whale products in Greenland are sold in 4-star hotels.

+Iceland

+In a controversial and widely criticized move, Iceland has announced the renewal of a one-year permit allowing the resumption of commercial whaling activities.
+This decision has been met with significant disappointment and concern by environmental advocates and conservation groups worldwide.

 Japan

 Whales have been hunted for meat in Japan since before 800 AD.
 After World War II, due to damage to Japan's infrastructure, whale meat became an important source of proteins.

 In modern-day Japan, two cuts of whale meat are usually created: the belly meat and the tail meat.
 In the early 19th century, 70 different cuts were known.
 People still call the belly and tail cuts by their special whale meat names; also, different parts of the body such as the tongue retain their jargon names (see below).
 The tail meat is not the same as the fluke (tail flipper), and they go by different names.